 A product is the result of carrying out the mathematical operation of multiplication.
 When you multiply numbers together, you get their product.
-The other basic arithmetic operations are addition, subtraction and division, and their results are called the sum, the difference and the quotient, respectively.
+The other basic arithmetic operations are addition, subtraction and division; their results are the sum, the difference, and the quotient, respectively.
 Each operation also has special properties governing how the numbers can be arranged and combined.
 For multiplication, it's important to be aware of these properties so that you can multiply numbers and combine multiplication with other operations to get the right answer.

 TL;DR (Too Long; Didn't Read)

 The product meaning in math is the result of multiplying two or more numbers together.
 To get the right product, the following properties are important:

 - The order of the numbers doesn't matter.

 - Grouping the numbers with brackets has no effect.

 - Multiplying two numbers by a multiplier and then adding them is the same as multiplying their sum by the multiplier.

 - Multiplying by 1 leaves a number unchanged.